 The uncertainty associated with the estimation of the adequate loss reserves amount is one of the most important risks surrounding the balance sheet of property and casualty insurance or reinsurance companies.
 For this reason SCOR believes that its role is to provide its stakeholders with an appropriate level of information related to this specific topic.
-We are publishing for the third time, along with our traditional triangles disclosure, a report with detailed information on the reserving classes and underlying data, as well as thorough explanations on how we manage the risks reflected in the disclosed triangles.
+We are publishing for the fourth time, alongside our triangles disclosure, a report with detailed information on the reserving classes and underlying data, as well as thorough explanations on how we manage the risks reflected in the disclosed triangles.
 We believe that this paper will give the readers additional insight into the loss development characteristics of our business as presented in our eight reserving classes.

-As for previous years, the data format has not changed: we present gross loss triangles as at December 31, 2013, on an underwriting year reporting basis.
+As for previous years, the data format has not changed: we present gross loss triangles as at December 31, 2014, on an underwriting year reporting basis.
 Our reserving classes' definition is the same as last year.
-In order to give a deeper insight of the claims development of motor non proportional and casualty classes we have disclosed, as last year, for these specific classes, 15 years historical experience.
-All data has been converted to euros using 2013 year end closing exchange rates.
-In addition to triangles we present premiums, reserves and ultimate loss ratios as at December 31, 2013, corresponding to each class.
-To ease the comparison between last year and this year ultimate estimations, we also present the 2012 ultimate loss ratios recalculated on the 2013 reserving classes' perimeter and exchange rates.
+In order to give a deeper insight into the claims development of motor non-proportional and casualty classes we have disclosed, as last year, for these specific classes, 15 years historical experience.
+All data has been converted to euros using 2014 year end closing exchange rates.
+In addition to triangles, we present premium, reserves and ultimate loss ratios as at December 31, 2014, corresponding to each class.
+To ease the comparison between last year and this year ultimate estimations, we also present the 2013 ultimate loss ratios recalculated on the 2014 reserving classes' perimeter and exchange rates.
 The total reserves are split between case reserves (including Additional Case Reserves - ACR) and reserves for incurred but not reported losses (IBNR reserves).

-Although this report will give the reader a better understanding of what lies behind the raw triangle data, it should be recognised that a relevant actuarial analysis cannot be performed using this level of information only.
+Although this report will give the reader a better understanding of what lies behind the raw triangle data, it should be recognised that an actuarial analysis cannot be based only upon the information disclosed.
 The disclosed triangles represent a high level aggregation of the data we use at SCOR for our internal reserves assessments.
-Specific loss developments of particular contracts or events can not be correctly projected at this level of aggregation.
-In addition, projecting ultimate losses directly from the SCOR disclosed triangles could be misleading as these calculations do not take into account critical qualitative information surrounding the reserves.
-Our reserve modelling includes factors such as pricing and market conditions, changes in the risk profiles, inflation projections and anticipations on legislation trends.
-In the next paragraphs of this report we provide a detailed description of our reserving processes and methodologies.
+For example, SCOR internal reserve modelling performed at a more granular level includes additional factors such as pricing and market conditions, changes in risk profiles, inflation projections and anticipations on legislation trends.
+We also use specific loss developments for particular treaties or events.
+In the next paragraphs of this report, we provide a detailed description of our reserving processes and methodologies.